Expenses of Public Servants (Publication) Bill

 The bill primarily affects:

-- Board members of public authorities: They will be required to disclose their expenses.
+- Board members of public authorities: Their expenses will be subject to public scrutiny.

-- The public: They will have increased access to information on public spending.
+- The public: Will gain increased access to information on how public funds are used.

 Powered by nyModel